sdcTools/UserSupport/docs/index.md

 or
 * Replace the `ArgusLib.jar` in the `lib`-subdirectory of your &tau;-argus installation, by the one in [this zipfile](https://github.com/sdcTools/UserSupport/files/5074573/ArgusLib.zip)

-The next release will be able to deal with directories wit hspaces again.
+The next release will be able to deal with directories with spaces again.

 # UserSupport
 Check out [the wiki](https://github.com/sdcTools/UserSupport/wiki)